 Brent Cross Town: Your next case study?

-For many of us, the Regenerating Places topic of the Edexcel A-Level has been the hardest to get to grips with since the reforms of 2016.
+For many of us, the Regenerating Places topic of the Edexcel A-Level has been the hardest to get to grips with despite now having taught it for years!
 Every year Twitter and other support groups are awash with geography teachers wanting to re-plan it, re-approach it or (often) give up and switch to the alternative topic.
-Paul Logue summarises the most common complaints about it here- comments I find myself nodding along to!
-Indeed, for each of the past 5 years that I’ve taught it, I’ve never been happy with it…
+Paul Logue summarises the most common complaints about it here- comments I previously found myself nodding along to.
+Indeed, for each of the first 5 years that I taught it, I was never been happy with it…

 Why Brent Cross Town?

-The vast Brent Cross Town regeneration project was just 15 minutes from my previous school and thus part of the everyday geographies of our students.
+I first became interested in this project when the vast regeneration project was just 15 minutes from my previous school and thus part of the everyday geographies of our students.
 I knew that I would be able to easily take students to visit it and, I suspected, many would consider exploring it for their NEA.
+I now work further afield but continue to use Brent Cross Town in my teaching for a number of reasons including the sheer scale of the project, the focus on measuring the success of the regeneration more scientifically through the Flourishing Index and the nature of the public-private partnerships being utilised in the project.

 Resources thus far